luisvinatea/TukuyBooks/README.md

 # TukuyBooks: Transforming Open-Source Internet into Free Access Knowledge

-Welcome to **ByteBooks**, an open-source initiative to scrape, process, and convert freely available online documentation into high-quality, offline-accessible EPUBs and PDFs.
+Welcome to **TukuyBooks**, an open-source initiative to scrape, process, and convert freely available online documentation into high-quality, offline-accessible EPUBs and PDFs.
 Our mission is to preserve and democratize knowledge from the open-source internet, making it available to anyone, anywhere, without barriers.

 ## Vision

-ByteBooks aims to:
+TukuyBooks aims to:

 - Capture valuable documentation from open-source websites.
 - Transform it into portable, optimized formats (EPUB, PDF).